 To create equilibrium in our yoga practice and in our lives, it’s helpful to observe the power of opposites.
-Yin and Yang, ebb and flow, contraction and expansion, effort and surrender – it’s important that we recognize the qualities and benefits on each side of the spectrum so that we can find balance and unity between them.
+Yin and Yang, ebb and flow, contraction and expansion, effort and surrender… Recognising and honouring the qualities and benefits on each side of the spectrum can help us find balance and unity between them.

 Although Sun and Moon Salutation sequences embrace different qualities, they complement each other perfectly.

 Sun Salutations are often practiced at the start of a yoga class, to awaken the body and create energy and heat.
 The modern interpretation of Surya Namaskar (which translates as ‘salute to the sun’) is a dynamic sequence of poses.
 On a physical level this sequence builds stamina and strength and connects fluid movement with breath.
 Symbolically, the sequence offers gratitude to the sun for the energy and light it provides for all life on earth.